tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 #### 1. Create a Lifecycle Configuration
 In order to instantiate the `SDLManager` class, you must first configure an `SDLLifecycleConfiguration` instance with the application name and application id.
 During the development stage, a dummy app id is usually sufficient.
-For more information about obtaining an application id, please consult the "SDK Configuration" section.
+For more information about obtaining an application id, please consult the *SDK Configuration* section of this guide.
 You must also decide which network configuration to use to connect the app to the SDL Core.
-Optional but recommended configuration properties include short app name, app icon, and app type.
+Optional, but recommended, configuration properties include short app name, app icon, and app type.

 ##### Network Connection Type
   There are two different ways to connect your app to a SDL Core: with a TCP network connection or with an iAP network connection.
 Use TCP for debugging and use iAP for production level apps.

 ###### iAP
 ```swift
 let lifecycleConfiguration = SDLLifecycleConfiguration.defaultConfigurationWithAppName(
   "your app name",